 Understand Your Car’s Dynamic Rating

-What kind of car do you drive?
-An SUV?
-Coupe?
-Sedan?
-Wagon?
-It makes a difference.
-Every vehicle on the road has two rooftop weight limits, a dynamic, and a static rating.
-Dynamic capacity is the magic number and refers to how much the roof can hold when the car is driving down the road — and it’s not nearly as much as you’d think.
+Once you’ve found your specific car’s requirements, make sure you look for two numbers: a dynamic weight limit and a static weight limit.
+Dynamic capacity is the most important, as it’s the magic number for how much the roof can hold when the car is driving down the road.
+Hint: It’s not nearly as much as you’d think.
 On average, most cars, trucks, and SUVs can carry only about 165 pounds.
-That’s it.
-A 2017 Toyota Rav4, a four-wheel-drive SUV you’d expect to be able to haul all kinds of crazy gear, is only rated to 100 pounds.
+Smaller cars have even less.
+And despite broad generalities regarding capacity, there are plenty of exceptions: A 2017 Toyota Rav4, a four-wheel-drive SUV you’d expect to be able to haul all kinds of crazy gear, is only rated to 100 pounds.

 “Each vehicle will differ,” says AAA’s Tamra Johnson, “which is why drivers should consult their vehicle’s driver manual to determine weight restrictions.”